Kusina Secrets

 Instructions

-• Heat your cooking oil in a deep kawali or large pan over medium heat (350°F/175°C).
-When the oil is hot, add your minced garlic, ginger, and onions.
-This initial step of sautéing aromatics is called sangkutsa – let them cook until the onions turn translucent and the garlic becomes fragrant, about 3-4 minutes.
+• Heat oil in a deep pan over medium heat.
+Add your minced garlic, ginger, and onions.
+Cook until the onions become clear and you can smell the garlic, about 3-4 minutes.

-• Cover your pan and let everything simmer gently for 20-25 minutes, or until the chicken is fully cooked (lutong-luto).
-You can check by cutting into a larger piece – it should be white throughout with no pink center, or use a thermometer to ensure it reaches 165°F/74°C.
+• Cover your pan and let everything cook gently for 20-25 minutes.
+You'll know the chicken is done when cutting into a piece shows no pink inside.

 Tips from Lola's Kitchen